 This healthy first birthday cake is made with whole grains and natural sweeteners, but it is so fun and festive to celebrate the big day!
 The cake tastes like maple and vanilla, with a slightly tangy yogurt frosting.
 We like to top it with fresh fruit for a simple and fresh finish.

 Remind me, what’s a smash cake?

-A smash cake is a smaller cake meant for a baby turning 1 to eat, smash, and generally make a mess of all by themselves.
-It’s a fun tradition to mark a big milestone and this version of a smash cake is an easy one to make at home—and have it look beautiful and ready to dive into!
-So while you can adjust this recipe to make a layer cake to feed all of the guests at a party, the main recipe is for a small three layer 5-inch cake.
+A smash cake is a cake meant for a baby turning 1.
+The idea is that they will eat, smash, and generally make a mess of all by themselves using their hands and sometimes their bodies!
+It’s a fun tradition to mark a big milestone, and this version of a smash cake is an easy one to make at home.

 Here’s a look at what’s inside this simple cake.